Telangana: Constable stabbed to death by accused while being taken to police station | Law-Order

 - India

-The accused attacked E Pramod with a knife on his chest when he was being taken on a two-wheeler by the constable to a police station in Nizamabad city, they said.
+The accused, Shaik Riyaz (24), who was caught in connection with a case, attacked E Pramod with a knife on his chest when he was being taken on a two-wheeler by the constable to the police station in Nizamabad city.
+Police further said the accused apparently had concealed the knife near his shoe.

+One Sub-Inspector, who was following the constable's bike sustained injuries on his fingers when the accused also attacked him, police said.
+The accused fled the scene.

+''He is a regular offender.
+What prompted him to do this (attack on constable), can be known only after he is taken into custody,'' a police official said.

-Expressing grief over the death of the constable, Director General of Police (DGP) B Shivadhar Reddy directed Nizamabad Police Commissioner P Sai Chaitanya to form special teams to arrest the accused.
+Expressing grief over the death of the constable, Telangana Director General of Police (DGP) B Shivadhar Reddy directed Nizamabad Police Commissioner to form special teams to arrest the accused.

-The accused was involved in chain snatching and theft cases, police said.

-The DGP further instructed Inspector General of Police (IGP) Multi Zone-I, S Chandrashekhar Reddy to visit Nizamabad and monitor the situation.
+The DGP further instructed Inspector General of Police (IGP) Multi Zone-I, S Chandrashekhar Reddy to visit Nizamabad and monitor the situation, an official release said.
+The DGP has taken a serious view of the incident.

 Shivadhar Reddy also asked the IGP to console the constable's family members and provide them with necessary assistance.

-The DGP issued orders to launch a search operation and arrest the accused immediately based on the evidence available, an official release said.
+The DGP issued orders to launch a search operation and arrest the accused immediately based on the evidence available, the release said.

+Nizamabad Police Commissioner P Sai Chaitanya told reporters that efforts were on to nab the accused and eight teams have been formed to track him down.

+He said it was unfortunate that people were busy clicking photographs instead of helping the police in shifting the injured constable to hospital.

 A murder case was registered.
 Further investigations were on.